Gaming channels come and go, but in the end, you have forces made up of people who are driving trends on Youtube

 Today Yogscast boasts over 20 Million subscribers across 5 channels with more than 2 Billion video views.

-John has a couple aliases including, The Cynical Brit, Totalhalibut, and TB.
-He spent some of his earlier career at tentonhammer.com where he met some of his current Youtube friends.
-For a long time TB went it alone and traveled to cast tournaments around the world for a variety of games.
-Currently TB one of the more influential gaming channels on Youtube.
+John has a couple of aliases including, The Cynical Brit, Totalhalibut, and TB.
+He spent some of his earlier careers at tentonhammer.com where he met some of his current Youtube friends.
+For a long time, TB went it alone and traveled to cast tournaments around the world for a variety of games.
+Currently, TB one of the more influential gaming channels on Youtube.
 He often makes compelling content and champions internet causes for gamers.
-He is apart of Polaris, one of the founding members and publishes content to support it with Dodger, Jessie Cox and random guests in the Co-Optional Podcasts.
+He is part of Polaris, one of the founding members and publishes content to support it with Dodger, Jessie Cox and random guests in the Co-Optional Podcasts.

-While John’s Youtube uploads have waned slightly recently, his Twitch presence has increased 10 fold and can be found streaming 24 hour casts from his Gamer House.
+While John’s Youtube uploads have waned slightly recently, his Twitch presence has increased ten fold and can be found streaming 24-hour casts from his Gamer House.